niklaszimmermann/pdf_areaocr/README.md

 #Step 04) correct the values and convert them into the required format

 - Sumatra uses the upper left corner as origin, hence we have to adjust our values for the use with the iTextPdf librarie
-- the value for the position onn the x-axis stays the same.
+- the value for the position on the x-axis stays the same.

 In my example that means we know the following values for the adjustes Point: corPointA(118,1 / ?)